 What facilities do you have at Space?
-We have two Changing Places complete with ceiling tracking hoists, four accessible toilets and two ordinary toilets, a café area and gardens, all of which are free of charge if you have booked a session in the sensory rooms but you will be sharing the facilities with other groups.
+We have two Changing Places complete with ceiling tracking hoists, four accessible toilets and two ordinary toilets, a café area and gardens (including a woodland walk), all of which are free of charge if you have booked a session in the sensory rooms but you will be sharing the facilities with other groups.
 We do have a large conference room and several other meeting rooms available to hire for use by groups not using the sensory facilities – please ring for details of costs.

 What can we eat at the café?
 Currently you can buy a drink and snack, (crisps, chocolate, flapjack etc) using the honesty box.
 Alternatively you can bring your own picnic or food to prepare in the kitchen or bring over McDonalds from across the road.
 There is a kettle, toaster and microwave so you can heat up food.
 We ask that you take away your own rubbish please!
 Unfortunately our cafe area is not available for parties.

 Our children/clients are very boisterous and do not mix well with others.
 Is there an alternative room we can use?
 Yes, we have another room called the Terrace Room which you can use if available.
 You can also hire this room by the hour.